josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🦋🏛️_is_this_defamation.md

 oh and btw that video is the algorithm doing the "but you do matter" equivilant.

-hands up who has had a mental health dusorder where "chin up" was good advice?
+hands up who has had a mental health disorder where "chin up" was good advice?

+---

+also how are we not understsnding that i see the tarot situation as data collection?

+you realise i can appreciate this as data and entertainment and that "advice" in this manner is kinda....

+meh.

+right?

+...right? guys?

+🤦‍♀️

+the music at least appeased me.

 ---